Getting started

 When education expenses exceed your college-savings portfolio balance, the remainder is drawn from retirement accounts, then non-retirement accounts.
 This mirrors the real-world priority of using dedicated education funds before dipping into other savings.

-Retirement & overrides
+Retirement & adjustments

 - Monthly Income Take-Home — replace the calculated income for that year.